 Our vision is to be the most improved education authority in Scotland which works with and embraces its schools and all relevant partners and stakeholders to provide the highest quality education possible for all of the young people of Midlothian.
 Our vision will be focused on tangible outcomes for children and young people and their parents and carers.

-The Children and Families Service consists of the following teams:
+Education Service consists of the following services and teams:

-More detail on each of these is available in the Service Plan.
+Further detail on the range of responsibilities carried out by these teams is provided in the Service Plan: